mehulagg/gitlab_test/doc/user/project/merge_requests/getting_started.md

 ## Reviewer

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/216054) in GitLab 13.4.
-> - It's deployed behind a feature flag, disabled by default.
 > - It's [deployed behind a feature flag](../../../user/feature_flags.md), disabled by default.
 > - It's disabled on GitLab.com.
 > - It's not recommended for production use.